inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

    for editing.
 Unless you have moved the map window since you opened your GPS file or Field Papers, the box should be drawn around the correct area.
    However if you would like to download a larger area, draw a new box.
-   To do so, click on the map, hold your left mouse button down, and drag the mouse to create a box.
+   To do so, click on the map, hold your left mouse button down and drag the mouse to create a box.
 Release the mouse button to finish drawing the box.